Enhancing Long Video Generation Consistency without Tuning: Methods

 To address this issue, we introduce a time-frequency analysis approach that enables us to dynamically adjust the application of temporal attention reweighting.
 By analyzing the temporal signal in the Fourier domain, we can identify motion intensity and set different values along the diagonal of the reweighting matrix $\Lambda$.
 Concretely, in regions with slow motions, we assign a smaller (i.e., more negative) value to $\Lambda_{i,i}$ to encourage each frame to incorporate more information from its neighboring frames.
 In contrast, in areas with intense motions, we set $\Lambda_{i,i}$ closer to zero, allowing the frames to prioritize their own features.
 This dynamic approach preserves the intense motions in active regions while maintaining consistency in other parts.

 The temporal attention scores reflect the correlation between a frame and other frames, capturing information about movements.
 Therefore, in order to estimate the motion intensity, we use \ac{dstft} on each row of the normalized attention map $A=\sm(Q_{h,w}K_{h,w}^{\top})$.
 The window $\psi$ in \ac{dstft} helps to extract the local motion intensity of the video instead of the averaged motion intensity over the whole video.
 By setting a threshold for the high/low motion frequencies, we obtain a high-frequency percentage of the motion signal, which we denote as {\em motion intensity} $\rho$.
-The motion intensity $\rho_i$ of the $i$-th frame is defined as

-where $\phi_1$ is a threshold separating the high frequency motion from the low frequency motion and $\phi_2$ is a threshold between the high frequency motion and abnormal motion.
+The motion intensity $\rho_i$ of the $i$-th frame is defined as where $\phi_1$ is a threshold separating the high frequency motion from the low frequency motion and $\phi_2$ is a threshold between the high frequency motion and abnormally high motion.
 The reweighting value $\Lambda$ should be negatively correlated with the motion intensity.
-In our method, we chose the relation to be linear, i.e., $ \Lambda_{i,i} = -\alpha (1-\rho_{i}). $ The full pseudocode of our dynamic temporal attention reweighting method, {\bf Ti}me-frequency based temporal {\bf A}ttention {\bf R}eweighting {\bf A}lgorithm (\textbf{\ouralgorithm{}}), is presented in Algorithm~\ref{alg:stft_reweighting}.
+In our method, we choose the relation to be linear, i.e., $ \Lambda_{i,i} = -\alpha (1-\rho_{i}). $ The full pseudocode of our dynamic temporal attention reweighting method, {\bf Ti}me-frequency based temporal {\bf A}ttention {\bf R}eweighting {\bf A}lgorithm (\textbf{\ouralgorithm{}}), is presented in Algorithm~\ref{alg:stft_reweighting}.
 These procedures correspond to Lines~\ref{lne:mi} and \ref{lne:concat} of Algorithm~\ref{alg:stft_reweighting}.
-We further elaborate on several details of Algorithm~\ref{alg:stft_reweighting}.
+We elaborate on several details of Algorithm~\ref{alg:stft_reweighting}.
 First, as noted in Section~\ref{sec:mask}, the reweighting on the lower-left and the upper-right corner of the attention score is included in the base weight matrix $\Lambda$ as the input.
 We only modify the diagonal of $\Lambda$ according to the motion intensity.
 Second, for the boundary frames, we pad the attention scores in Line~\ref{lne:pad} for plausible \ac{dstft} result.
 We adopt periodic padding in the experiments.

+While inspired by 2D+1D (spatial + temporal) U-Net-based diffusion models, \ourmethod{} is generalizable to DiT architectures that employ either 2D+1D attention~\citep{opensora} or full 3D attention~\citep{yang2024cogvideox}.
+In Section~\ref{sec:exp}, we demonstrate the effectiveness of \ourmethod{} across all these model variants.